CERTCC/Vultron/docs/index.md

     - [Implementing Vultron](howto/index.md), which provides guidance for potential implementations of Vultron
     - [Reference](reference/formal_protocol/index.md), which provides the formal protocol specification

-Vultron is a research project to explore the creation of a federated, decentralized, and open source protocol for coordinated vulnerability disclosure (CVD).
+The Vultron Protocol is a research project to explore the creation of a federated, decentralized, and open source protocol for coordinated vulnerability disclosure (CVD).
 It has grown out of the CERT/CC's decades of experience in coordinating global response to software vulnerabilities.
 Our goal is to create a protocol that can be used by any organization to coordinate the disclosure of vulnerabilities in information processing systems (software, hardware, services, etc.), and to build a community of interoperability across independent organizations, processes, and policies that can work together to coordinate appropriate responses to vulnerabilities.

-Vultron is a collection of ideas, models, code, and work in progress, and is not yet ready for production use.
+The Vultron Protocol is a collection of ideas, models, code, and work in progress, and is not yet ready for production use.

 ## How this documentation is organized